 My work has been exhibited in various galleries across the South West, including the Bath Society of Artists and the Royal West of England Academy as well as in London with the Society of Graphic Fine Arts.

-I work as a trustee at Black Swan Arts in Frome, as an area representative for Somerset Art Works and curated the 2016 QUARTZ Art Festival in Taunton.
+I have worked as a trustee at Black Swan Arts in Frome, and also as a curator and in events organisation, currently with Somerset Art Works, and curated the 2016 QUARTZ Art Festival in Taunton.

 - July- Group show, ’50 Bees- The Interconnectedness of All Things’, ACEarts, Somerton